quist00/carpentries.org/_posts/2022/05/2022-05-04-workbench-beta.md

 they can give feedback.

-**New Instructors** will be encouraged to contribute to the lessons by submitting Instructor notes inside the lesson content.
+**New Instructors** will be encouraged to contribute to the lessons by submitting Instructor notes inside the lesson content for their checkout.

 #### Release Candidate

-During this phase, the styles version of the lesson will officially redirect to the new version of the lesson and any future workshops will use this version.
+During this phase, the styles version of the lesson will officially redirect to the Workbench version of the lesson and any future workshops will use this version.
-There is no guarantee that it will be free from minor mistakes from the translation process, but it will contain the correct content.

 ## Challenges